Pair of former LI football stars playing pro lacrosse

 Former LI football stars Dalton Crossan, Connor Farrell turn to pro lacrosse

-Dalton Crossan turned the page on lacrosse after he graduated from Sachem North in 2012 and set out on a quest to play college football and maybe reach the NFL.
-Connor Farrell turned the page on lacrosse long before he graduated from Sachem East in 2015.
-He, too, heard the siren call of the gridiron and followed it.
+Dalton Crossan turned the page on lacrosse after graduating from Sachem North in 2012, setting out on a quest to play college football and maybe reach the NFL.
+Connor Farrell turned the page on lacrosse long before graduating from Sachem East in 2015, but he too heard the siren call of the gridiron and followed it.

 "But just because you turn the page on something doesn’t mean you can’t go back and read it again," Crossan said.
 "I turned the page on lacrosse, but I never closed the book."

-Crossan and Farrell now find lacrosse again as a centerpiece in their lives.
-Both will play this coming season in the Premier Lacrosse League, now the top professional league since it merged last year with Major League Lacrosse.
+Crossan and Farrell again are finding lacrosse as a centerpiece in their lives.
+Both will play this season in the Premier Lacrosse League, now the top professional league since merging with Major League Lacrosse last year.

 Farrell, 23, will be in his third season with Chrome LC as a faceoff specialist.
-The 26-year-old Crossan – after stints with the Indianapolis Colts, Tampa Bay Buccaneers and CFL Ottowa Redblacks – will make his professional debut as a midfielder with Chaos LC when games begin in June.
+After stints with the Indianapolis Colts, Tampa Bay Buccaneers and the CFL Ottawa Redblacks, Crossan, 26, will make his professional debut as a midfielder with Chaos LC.

-"There were lacrosse coaches interested in recruiting me, but I just didn’t love lacrosse in high school," said Farrell, who became a middle linebacker at LIU Post.
+"There were lacrosse coaches interested in recruiting me, but I just didn’t love lacrosse in high school," said Farrell, who was a middle linebacker at LIU-Post.
 "Then, when I ended up playing again in college, I fell in love with the sport.
 I’m playing in the [PLL] and having the time of my life."

 Crossan was ushered back to lacrosse last year through the pain of rehabilitation.
 Farrell, on the other hand, got back into it by losing a bet.